-The total comprehensive income of the Group for the year before pension scheme costs was a surplus of £2,216k (£4.9m deficit after a net actuarial loss of £5.5m, £1.575m FRS102 costs in respect of pension schemes and £0.3m gain in respect of disposal of fixed assets) compared with a deficit of £116k in 2018/19 (£11.4m deficit after a net actuarial loss of £9.5m, £1.6m FRS102 costs in respect of pension schemes and £0.25m loss in respect of disposal of fixed assets).
+The Total Comprehensive Income of the Group for the year before pension scheme costs was £604k (£3.738m surplus after a net actuarial gain of £3.1m, £1.651m FRS102 costs in respect of pension schemes) compared with a surplus £641k in 2019/20 (£4.9m deficit after actuarial loss of 5.5m, £1.575m FRS 102 costs in respect of pension schemes and £0.3m gain in respect of disposal of fixed assets).

-Robust financial planning and processes, linking curriculum delivery to staffing and non-pay costs, are in place alongside regular year end outturn forecasts.
-This, alongside accurate and timely funding forecasting has led to a significant improvement in the College's financial position.
+Robust financial planning and processes, linking curriculum delivery to staffing and non-pay costs, are in place in addition to regular year end outturn forecasts.
+This, alongside accurate and timely funding forecasting has allowed the College to maintain a strong financial position.

-Effective budgeting, planning and monitoring has enabled the College to respond swiftly and effectively to reductions in funding.
-The College is now independently financially viable and well placed to face the ongoing financial challenges facing the sector.
+Effective budgeting, planning and monitoring has enabled the College to respond swiftly and effectively to reductions in funding and changing environment.
+The College is independently financially viable and well placed to face the ongoing financial challenges facing the sector.

-Tangible fixed asset additions in the year amounted to £0.895m compared to £2.570m in the previous year.
-Included in the £0.895m was £0.495m which was the final part of TU funded improvements to IT infrastructure.
+Tangible fixed asset additions in the year amounted to £1.566m compared to £0.895m in the previous year.
+Included in the £1.563m was £0.881m of assets which were funded by 20/21 Condition Improvement Fund (CIF) grant.

-Cash and bank balances amounted to £2.566m (2018/19: £1.547m).
+Cash and bank balances amounted to £6,132m (2019/20: £2.566m).